 There is no known medication that can cure ulcerative colitis (UC).
-The only cure is surgery to remove the colon along its entire length.
+The only cure is surgery to remove the colon along its entire length and the rectum.

 This surgery can come with risks and is reserved for people who don’t respond to medication.